pleshakoff/gossip/README.md

 Below are examples of working with a cluster

 All examples need to be performed via swagger of the client node.
-All the same can be done by accessing directly to the server nodes, but it is more convenient via the client.
+The same can be done by accessing directly to the server nodes, but it is more convenient via the client.

 When disabling a node via the API, adding messages is not available.
 But the chat view operation and receiving metadata are not blocked.